holunda-io/camunda-bpm-jgiven/README.md

 # camunda-bpm-jgiven
-Camunda specific stages and scenarios for the BFF testing tool jgiven
+Camunda specific stages and scenarios for the BDD testing tool jgiven